Priority planning

 3 - Create an Emotional Bank Account

-When you create the feeling of deeply understood, then there is a strong possibility to have an emotional link to them.
-It also helps to eliminate the barriers of misunderstanding and maximizes the chances of gaining more trust.
+When you deeply understand someone, you create the feeling of being deeply understood, which significantly increases the possibility of forming an emotional link with them.
+This process is essential for building trust, as it helps to eliminate the barriers of misunderstanding and maximizes the chances of gaining more trust.
+Creating an emotional bank account through understanding enhances trust and reduces misunderstandings in relationships.

 Communication comprises four basic types: